Hemantgithubpro/leetcode/Codeforces/Lists/TLE_Eliminators/800/24/notes.md

    - If `n % 4 == 1`: result is `1`
    - If `n % 4 == 2`: result is `n + 1`
    - If `n % 4 == 3`: result is `0`

+# Did this question after sometime, and did it in first attempt.